KhalidHayKay/KhalidHayKay/README.md

 # 👨‍💻 About Me

-I’m a web developer passionate about solving problems and creating intuitive, functional solutions.
+I’m a fullstack developer passionate about solving problems and creating intuitive, functional solutions.
 With nearly two years of hands-on experience, I’ve built a variety of personal projects, always eager to explore new technologies and push my limits.

 One of my key passions is streamlining frontend with backend, whether it's through my go-to stacks; JavaScript and PHP or integrating other technologies.
 Ensuring seamless communication between both ends is something I constantly strive to perfect.